owensgl/intro-genomics/labs/lab_2.md

 2. `wc -l * | sort -n | head -n 1-3`
 3. `wc -l * | head -n 3 | sort -n`
 4. `wc -l * | sort -n | head -n 3`

-:::::::::::::::  solution

-## Solution

-Option 4 is the solution.
-The pipe character `|` is used to connect the output from one command to the input of another.
-`>` is used to redirect standard output to a file.
-Try it in the `shell-lesson-data/exercise-data/alkanes` directory!

 ***